Will kale grow in containers? You bet it will!

 - Provide a protective mulch to keep roots cool and moist.

-- Container plants dry out much faster than those in the ground and may need to be watered daily in hot, dry conditions.
+- Vegetables grown in containers dry out much faster than those in the ground and may need to be watered daily in hot, dry conditions.

 - Containers also require more frequent fertilizing due to nutrient leeching, and should be fed bi-weekly.